 Virgin Australia Is On Shaky Ground

-As mentioned earlier, Virgin Australia ceased operations to Los Angeles in 2020, eliminating its presence in North America.
+As mentioned earlier, Virgin Australia ceased operations in Los Angeles in 2020, eliminating its presence in North America.
 Following its intention to halt trading in 2020, many started to worry about the airline’s financial state and future as one of Qantas’s main rivals.

 Though Virgin Australia continues to operate today, its international footprint has shrunk significantly.
 This reduced competition on international flights is another reason why flights to Australia are so expensive.